khacdinh/book-management/README.md

-# Registration and Login Example with Spring Security, Spring Boot, Spring Data JPA, HSQL, JSP
+# Login And Registration and Login with Spring Security, Spring Boot, Spring Data JPA, HSQL, JSP
 # Book Management with SpringBoot and Angular1.

 ## Guide